Columbus Folk Music Society

 Many new talents have been discovered through open stages and agent contacts.
 We have expanded our involvement in regional venues, outreach by our members, and by offering new opportunities to hear local, regional, national, and international talent.

 The Central Ohio Folk Festival (COFF) was founded in 1997 by the CFMS to make folk arts accessible to a much larger public.
 The festival continues to grow, partnering with the Metro Parks to provide an outdoor location at Highbanks Metro Park, which harmonizes nature and music, is open to the community and provides a venue for learning.

 Membership Has Its Privileges

 Membership in the Columbus Folk Music Society ensures you're in the loop with CFMS happenings, local folk activities, special events, and fundraising efforts.
 You'll receive the monthly CFMS newsletter, "A Different Strummer," to keep you informed.
 Local and regional folk activities are listed at the CFMS web site so you can plan your calendar accordingly.
-With your membership, you'll enjoy discounts at the monthly coffeehouse and you'll be the first to know about concerts and other special events throughout the year.
+With your membership, you'll enjoy discounts at the monthly coffeehouse (concert series) and you'll be the first to know about concerts and other special events throughout the year.

 Multiple Open Jam Opportunities (see Google calendar under Events tab)

 Annual Central Ohio Folk Festival

 Held the 1st full weekend in May at Highbanks Metro Park.
 Open to the public, it features a multitude of activities for all ages – 3 performing stages; 30+ music workshops over the weekend with something for everyone; Sat evening Headliner concert featuring national touring artist.
 Beginning in 2022, $10/adult (max $20/family) suggested donation at door.
 The entrance donation covers everything – including workshops and Sat Evening concert (previously ticketed).